gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ### Lab exercise
 - Create custom variables inside a playbook to store an interface name and call the variable to complete the show command execution.
-- Create a playbook, p6-vars.yml, with the below contents
+- Create a playbook, p6-vars.yml, with the below contents:

 ```
 ---